influxdata/docs-v2/content/kapacitor/v1.6/administration/auth/influxdb-enterprise-auth.md

 2. [Grant Kapacitor permissions to the new user](#grant-kapacitor-permissions-to-the-new-user)

 ### Create a new InfluxDB Enterprise user
-Use the following request method and endpoint of the of the InfluxDB Enterprise meta API to create a new InfluxDB Enterprise user:
+Use the following request method and endpoint of the InfluxDB Enterprise meta API to create a new InfluxDB Enterprise user:

 {{< api-endpoint method="post" endpoint="/user" >}}